gradle/gradle/design-docs/component-metadata.md

     - No closure parameter
     - Rule action throws exception

-### Open issues

-- Should accept untyped subject parameter in rule closure?

 ## Story: Replace versionSelection rules with componentSelection rules

 This is an update to the previous 3 stories, based on some further analysis and design.